The Shore of Women: Synopsis

 Arvil is Laissa's brother, though neither know it.
 He lives with a small band of men not far from Laissa's city.
 One day, men on horses appear at the band's camp and invite them to join their own camp, which is much, much larger.
 Shortly after Arvil's arrival there, the big camp is destroyed by flying ships from the nearby city.
 Arvil manages to escape.
 He encounters Birana, the daughter earlier expelled for not intervening in her mother's crime, and thinks she is an aspect of The Lady, and so helps her.
 Birana's mother was killed by a band of men, who then fled in fear having murdered an aspect of the goddess.
 Birana knows that if the women in the city know she is alive, they will not let her live, because she could reveal their true, non-divine nature.

 Arvil and Birana travel west, seeking a rumored refuge of women.
 Their journey is an exploration of gender roles: The two fall in love and Birana becomes pregnant.
 They stay for a while in an agrarian settlement of men who worship an exiled woman, outside of the jurisdiction of the women's cities.
-The men become violent because of their jealousy of Arvil, and when he kills the headman, they continue their journey.
+The men become violent because of their jealousy of Arvil, and after he kills the headman, the pair continues their journey.
 Upon reaching the Pacific, they find a group that includes both men and women, but the men are in charge.
-Having given birth to a girl, Birana knows she wants more for her child, so she and Arvil head back, intending to hand over the child to the women's city.
+Having given birth to a girl, Birana knows she wants more for her child, so she and Arvil head back, intending to hand the child over to the women's city.

 Meanwhile, Laissa has been camping outside the city walls, recording the stories of men visiting the shrine.
 This is where Arvil and Birana meet her, and tell their story.
-They hand over the baby, and Laissa returns to the city, though as punishment for her rebellion, she is demoted from the elite class, and is forbidden to have children of her own.
+They hand the baby over, and Laissa returns to the city, though as punishment for her rebellion, she is demoted from the elite class, and is forbidden to have children of her own.